 Those facts shape every recommendation.
 Without them, the answers are technically sound and organizationally tone-deaf.
 With them, you get a collaborator that understands the constraints, respects ownership boundaries, and stays inside what the team already committed to.

 A useful organizational CLAUDE.md covers seven areas.
 Few teams need all seven on day one — start with two or three and expand as the gaps surface.
-The constraint is simple: capture context Claude cannot infer from the code but that shapes every decision.
+The constraint is simple: capture context Claude can't infer from the code but that shapes every decision.

 Teams, leads, what they own.
 Reporting lines if they affect routing.
 When Claude proposes a change to a service, it should know which team to tag for review and whose roadmap absorbs the impact.
 Without this, every suggestion routes to the same default reviewer regardless of ownership.